Skip to main content

 Do NAICS codes change?

 Yes, NAICS codes change every five years.
 2022 was the last year the NAICS codes were reviewed and changed.
-During this time codes existing codes may be amended, and new codes will be added.
+During this time codes and existing codes may be amended, as well as new codes added.

 You can still review previous NAICS codes at the US Census website.